 Slide Rock State Park

-Another great swimming hole further up Route 89A on your Sedona to Grand Canyon drive is at Slide Rock State Park.
+Another great swimming hole further up Route 89A is at Slide Rock State Park.
 In fact, this has often been named as a top-secret swimming hole on best-of lists.

-This stretch of Oak Creek sits at a dramatic spot near some steep red rock cliffs.
+This stretch of Oak Creek sits at a dramatic spot near some steep red rock formations and just north of Oak Creek Canyon.
 The algae on the rocks are slippery, hence the name, so you should watch out when wading through the creek.

 Slide Rock State Park has some other things to do besides see the famous swimming hole, which might be packed with people.
 The park was originally a homestead with an apple orchard.
 There are several short trails that go by the orchard, a barn, farming implements, and up the cliff over the swimming area.

-Slide Rock State Park is one of the most popular state parks in Arizona, so it may be difficult to into during busy times of year.
-The park costs $20 per car to enter, and if the lot is out of spots, you are out of luck.
+Slide Rock State Park is one of the most popular state parks in Arizona, so it may be difficult to get into during busy times of year.
+There is a fee per car to enter, and if the lot is out of spots, you are out of luck.
 Walk-ins are not allowed.

 Down a gravel road on Route 231 just west of where I-17 and I-40 meet is the Flagstaff Arboretum, a great place to stop on a road trip.